csharp-que-es-linq

 • Method syntax (method syntax).

-Both syntaxes are equivalent in functionality, and the choice between one or the other depends on the developer’s preferences and the context of use.
+Both syntaxes are functionally equivalent, and the choice between them depends on developer preference and the context of use.

 LINQ is one of the wonders of C#.
 It is very, very powerful.
-You should get used to using it as soon as you can because it is a gem.
+You should get used to using it as soon as you can because it’s a gem.

 LINQ Syntax